District Electoral Officers (DEOs) and Deputy District Electoral Officers (DDEOs)

 |Position||Electoral District||Office location|

-** See the Chilliwack-Kent electoral district map at http://elections.bc.ca/docs/map/redis17/ED/CHK_ED.pdf
+*See the Delta North electoral district map at: https://elections.bc.ca/docs/map/redis17/ED/DLN_ED.pdf

 DEOs and DDEOs plan for and manage the administration of provincial general elections, by-elections and related events.
 As representatives of the Chief Electoral Officer in their electoral district, DEOs and DDEOs play a critical role in ensuring voters and stakeholders experience an impartial, fair, accessible and inclusive electoral process.